Order of the Arrow Chapter

 As always, feel free to contact Mr. Hedborn with any questions.

-The Order's commitment to our unchanging mission and purpose remains steadfast, and we are excited to welcome others who share that commitment by extending membership in Scouting’s National Honor Society to participants of all older youth programs.
-We look forward to having female members in 2019 and know that, like all of our OA members, they will serve as role models and inspirations to others – both within the Boy Scouts of America and beyond.
+The Order's commitment to our unchanging mission and purpose remains steadfast, and we are excited to welcome new members, and look forward to having female members join our ranks.
+We know that, like all of our OA members, they will serve as role models and inspirations to others – both within the Boy Scouts of America and beyond.

 OA FORMS and Web Links